toddwmac/gemini-newcomer-site/DEPLOYMENT_CHECKLIST.md

 ### **3.3.
 Verify the Build Output**

 After a successful build, check that `styles/main.css` has been generated.
 The entire site consists of static HTML, CSS, and JavaScript files that can be served directly.
 You can test it locally by opening `index.html` in your browser or serving the root directory with a static server (e.g., `npx http-server .`).

+**Important:** The GitHub Actions workflow deploys the repository as-is, so ensure all build artifacts (like compiled CSS) are committed to the repository.

 ---